RollioForce/express-stormpath-sample-project/README.md

-# Express-Stormpath Example Project
-A simple Express.js web application to demonstrate core Stormpath functionality.
+# Rollio User Authentication App
+This is a simple Express.js app, forked from `stormpath/express-stormpath-sample-project` for jump-starting Stormpath integration.

+Below is the original documentation from the project.

 ### Get Started!